ujikCz/ReactiveHTML/README.md

 });

-ReactiveHTML.render(html`<${ List } />`, document.getElementById('app'));
+ReactiveHTML.render(html`<${ HelloWorldComponent } />`, document.getElementById('app'));
 ```

 ### Component with states
-States is simple object.
-States are internally only in component where they was created.
+States are internally and private in component where they was created.
-You can create only one state object.
+Initial states should be defined as object, not in setState method.
+setState is method that set new states and apply changes surgically to DOM.
+setState can be only called when component is rendered, will mount or/and is mounted.

 ```
 class Counter extends ReactiveHTML.Component {